 If you’re coming to RISD from out of state or out of the country, you’ll need to consider various transportation options, which are spelled out below.
 It’s also important to book a place to stay as early as possible since hotels in and around Providence tend to fill quickly.

-RISD is located just off of I-95 and I-195 in the College Hill neighborhood on the East Side of Providence.
+For those unfamiliar with campus, RISD is located just off of I-95 and I-195 in the College Hill neighborhood of Providence.
+Our official address is Two College Street.